teresa-chow/guides-and-manuals/markdown.md

 <details>
   <summary><h3>Toggle sections</h3></summary>

   > By now, it's probably pretty obvious that you can add a toggle section...
 Default behavior would be toggled, but you can set it to display untoggled by default: `<details open>`.
 Also note that while `html` tags work well within `Markdown`, the other way around might not be true.
-So, just use `html tags` within `html`.
+So, just use `html tags` within `html` whenever possible.

   ```html
 <details open>